 - Private loans with bad terms – Some private loans have prepayment penalties, charging you a fee for paying off the loan early or making an extra payment.
 Look for the phrase “no prepayment penalty” before you sign.

 - Direct Plus or Parent Plus loans – These loans allow parents to borrow money to pay for their child’s education.
-However, these loans typically have higher interest rates and do not qualify for forgiveness or deferment.
+Parent PLUS loans can be refinanced in order to qualify for a lower interest rate — ultimately saving you money on interest costs over the life of your new refinanced loan.

 2. Refinancing Unnecessarily